2026

 Writing

-Written during a residency at Het Wilde Weten in Rotterdam — a former Franciscan nunnery — the text was composed over several months of dwelling with these three voices, allowing concepts to metabolize somatically as well as theoretically.
+Written during a residency at Het Wilde Weten in Rotterdam, a former Franciscan nunnery, the text was composed over several months of dwelling with these three voices until concepts became embodied.

 Date: